ORNL/GridKit/README.md

 systems simulations and analysis that can support multiple advanced analysys methods, such as dynamic constrained optimization and partitioned numerical integrators for systems of differential and algebraic equations.
-While target applications are power grids, but the methodology and the framework could be used in other areas without major modifications.
+While target applications are power grids, the methodology and the framework could be used in other areas without major modifications.
+GridKit™ supports adding multiple families of models to provide different representations of power grids and possibly other complex engineered systems.

 ## Installation Guide